 The relief on the right depicts Titus’ triumphal procession in 71 AD.
 Standing in his chariot with his soldiers in front, he is being crowned by the goddess Victory (winged, to represent her fleeting nature).

 The Romans pawned these invaluable treasures to fund the construction of the Colosseum.
-Indeed, many of the slaves put to work on the amphitheater were slaves taken from Israel.
+Indeed, many of the slaves who were put to work on the amphitheater were slaves taken from Israel.
 Such then is the potency of the Arch of Titus’ narrative and symbolism that, up until the establishment of the modern State of Israel, Jews had always refused to walk through it.

 Arch of Janus